It Takes a Village

 - Go with her to doctor’s appointments and come prepared with questions.

-- Educate yourself about PMADs and schedule a couples psychoeducation session.
+- Educate yourself about PMADs and schedule a couple's session.

-- Let her get five-hours uninterrupted sleep by doing some late-night feedings.
+- Let her get five-hours of uninterrupted sleep by doing some late-night feedings.

 - Just sit with her.
-No TV, no phones, no distractions.
-Provide the space to let her just be.
-Even if it is only for a few minutes at a time.
+No TV, no phones, no distractions to give her the space to just be.

 How to help a mom who is suffering from postpartum depression or anxiety